Lucien Conein: Vietnam 1960s

 Lodge's successor as ambassador, Maxwell D. Taylor, had Conein recalled from the country on 2 September 1964 after mistakenly blaming Conein for the problems between him and General Nguyễn Khánh.
 Conein was then slated for an assignment in Venezuela, but was called back to Vietnam in the summer of 1965 after Lodge returned to replace Taylor.

 Daniel Ellsberg was a teammate of Conein's in the mid-1960s.
-He had an affair with the mistress of a Corsican gangster, which prompted the gangster to threaten to slit Ellsberg's throat.
+He had an affair with the mistress of a Saigon-based Corsican gangster, which prompted the gangster to threaten to slit Ellsberg's throat.
 Conein went to the gangster and pleaded for Ellsberg's life.
 After Ellsberg leaked the Pentagon Papers, Conein regretted saving Ellsberg's life: “If I hadn’t interceded, he might have been bumped off” he wistfully said.

 Sometime in 1967 Conein drunkenly threw flowerpots from a Saigon rooftop bar.
 In punishment he was transferred out of Saigon to remote Phú Bổn province, which he called Phú Elba.
 The CIA ordered him to undergo a medical physical in August 1967, after which he left Vietnam.

 In 1968, Conein left the CIA and became a businessman in South Vietnam.